eiswe/laravel-custom/laravel/documentation/localization.md

 #### Getting a language line in a given language:

-	echo Lang::line('marketing.welcome')->get('sp');
+	echo Lang::line('marketing.welcome')->get('es');

 <a name="replace"></a>
 ## Place Holders & Replacements

 Now, let's work on our welcome message.
 "Welcome to our website!" is a pretty generic message.
 It would be helpful to be able to specify the name of the person we are welcoming.
 But, creating a language line for each user of our application would be time-consuming and ridiculous.
 Thankfully, you don't have to.
 You can specify "place-holders" within your language lines.
-Place-holders are preceeded by a colon:
+Place-holders are preceded by a colon:

 #### Creating a language line with place-holders: